iriecoffelt/Audi-Workshop-Manuals/Audi_Q5_Limp_Mode_Diagnostic_Guide.md

 After replacing the water cooler/thermostat housing without disconnecting the battery, the vehicle is in limp mode (emergency mode) limiting RPMs to 3800.
 This is a protective mode typically triggered by sensor/connector issues.

+**⚠️ CRITICAL: The electronic throttle body REQUIRES an adaptation/reset after being disconnected or worked on.
+This is very likely the cause of your limp mode issue!**

 ---

 ## Key Connectors to Check Near Thermostat/Coolant Housing Area